Comfort essentials for the RV life: My top gear picks

-While mine broke last year, I find zero gravity chairs the most comfortable and versatile.
-For someone with a bad back, it is great.
-It helps take pressure off when it’s needed.
+While mine broke last year, I find zero gravity chairs the most comfortable and versatile RV patio furniture.
+For someone with a bad back, these are essential comfort items for campers because they help take pressure off the spine.
 With many camp chairs, I can barely move after sitting in them for just a matter of minutes.
+So, the best RV patio furniture for back pain is often a zero gravity chair.
+This, of course, depends on the source of your pain.
+Each person is different.

 Just remember, you get what you pay for in quality.
 If you’re a heavier person, strongly consider the extra money you’d spend for an oversized, heavy-duty chair.
 For people who are more petite, you can get away with almost any of them.